ICTU/quality-time/docs/USAGE.md

 ![Logged in screenshot](screenshots/menubar_logged_in.png)

 Clicking "Logout" logs you out from *Quality-time*.
+Your user session expires after 24 hours and you need to log in again to be able to edit reports.

 ## Configuring quality reports